kubevirt-ui/kubevirt-plugin/README.md

 ## Local development
 ### Option 1 (recommended): VSCode Remote Container
+This method is recommended for development.
+It will fire up docker compose with one container being the console and the bridge, and the second container being the plugin with VSCode.
+After initial build, the cached containers will help you start developing in seconds.
 1. create `dev.env` file inside `.devcontainer` folder with the following values:
 ```bash
 OC_PLUGIN_NAME=kubevirt-plugin